simon-ritchie/apysc/docs_src/source/num_children.md

 The `num_children` property returns the number of children (`Int` value).
 You can use it for the calculation, for instance, coordinates calculation.

 The following example appends a new rectangle when you click the sprite (rectangle) instance.
 The `num_children` property determines a new rectangle x-coordinate.
-This code also displays the current `num_children` property value to the browser console when clicking a rectangle (please press the F12 key).
+When clicking a rectangle, this code also displays the current `num_children` property value to the browser console (please press the F12 key).

 ```py
 # runnable